Could pensions be on the firing line in the Autumn Budget?

 Tomm Adams, Partner said:

 HMRC has just published a report suggesting that the Treasury have pensions in their crosshairs in the Autumn Budget.
-It explores ways that HMRC could butcher pension salary sacrifice arrangements, or even abolish pension tax relief altogether.
+It explores ways that the Government could dismantle pension salary sacrifice arrangements, or even abolish pension tax relief altogether.

 The tax break connected with pensions generally is deferral on money that is locked away for years or decades, which is even then at risk, and there is tax still due on payments on retirement.

-There is an employer National Insurance Contribution (NIC) break at 15%, and an employee NIC break for salary sacrifice schemes, which is 2% for higher earners, and 8% for average and lower earners.
+There is an employer National Insurance Contribution (NIC) break at 15% for salary sacrifice schemes and an employee NIC break, which is 2% for higher earners, and 8% for average and lower earners.
 In my opinion ‘regular’ non-salary sacrifice contributions should also attract such reliefs.

 It would be more transparent to roll the NIC exemption out to all, but this is very unlikely to happen under this government and is not something considered in HMRC’s report.
 However, removing this advantage would further increase costs for employers, and remove incentives for them to support their employees’ long-term financial wellbeing.